Harurow/sublime_chromeextensioni18nhelper/README.md

 ## Commands ##

 ### copy/merge to message.json ###
-copy/merge from default locale message.json file to other locale message.json files.
+Copy or merge to other locale message.json files from default locale message.json file.

 ### add message helper ###
-direct add message from message.json manifest.json or javascript(*.js).
+Add a message to default message.json file from manifest.json file or javascript(*.js) files directly.

+### tranlate helper ###
+Transfer via a browser to Google translate text from message.json file

 ## How to Install ##